backstage/backstage/packages/core-components/api-report.md

 // Warning: (ae-missing-release-tag) "DependencyGraph" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function DependencyGraph({
-  edges,
-  nodes,
-  renderNode,
-  direction,
-  align,
-  nodeMargin,
-  edgeMargin,
-  rankMargin,
-  paddingX,
-  paddingY,
-  acyclicer,
-  ranker,
-  labelPosition,
-  labelOffset,
-  edgeRanks,
-  edgeWeight,
-  renderLabel,
-  defs,
-  ...svgProps
-}: DependencyGraphProps): JSX.Element;
+export function DependencyGraph(props: DependencyGraphProps): JSX.Element;

 declare namespace DependencyGraphTypes {
   export {